Sly Cooper: Print

+Possible film and television adaptations

 Film adaptation

 Production on a Sly Cooper film originally leaked in 2012 when a NeoGAF user discovered listings for a number of Sony Interactive Entertainment franchises in a film financing database.
 The project was officially announced by producer Brad Foxhoven, of Blockade Entertainment, on January 28, 2014.
 Sly Cooper is Blockade's third adaptation of a Sony video game series, after Heavenly Sword and Ratchet & Clank.
 Alongside a teaser trailer, the initial announcement revealed that Ratchet director Kevin Munroe and animation studio Rainmaker Entertainment would be helming the movie set for release in 2016.
 Also like Ratchet & Clank, the film is financed by Film Financial Services with lead investor Jiangsu Broadcasting Corporation from China along with Rainmaker, with international representation by Cinema Management Group.
 Commenting on the film's production, Asad Qizilbash, senior director of first party games marketing at Sony stated: "As one of our most storied and fan favorite PlayStation franchises, we are excited to see the story of Sly premiere on the big screen for the first time.
 "We have a great partnership with Rainmaker and Blockade Entertainment and we're looking forward to seeing Sly reimagined in a full-feature movie to offer both fans and newcomers alike a chance to become reacquainted with one of our most beloved heroes."
 Series creator Sucker Punch Productions is involved with the film.

-David Wohl, vice president of development at Blockade Entertainment and producer on the movie, was quoted as saying the film won't be an origins story: "Sly and the gang are already together, though they are far from being so great at what they do."
+David Wohl, vice president of development at Blockade Entertainment and producer on the movie, was quoted as saying the film won't be an origin story: "Sly and the gang are already together, though they are far from being so great at what they do."
 The story will focus on Sly, Bentley, and Murray, but Carmelita and Clockwerk will also be included.

 Unlike prior incarnations of the franchise which used cel-shading, the film is going for a contemporary CG art direction.
 Foxhoven stated that "the global film market can lean towards pure CG animated films.
 As much as we love the cel-shaded look of the game, we felt that it would not be held up on the big screen collectively."
 He also said that working with the creators of Sly Cooper would help the movie's look "remain true to the artistic style of the characters and world."

-At Wondercon 2016, Munroe stated that the film had yet to enter production and that he doubted it would be released later that year, but was "standing by, waiting to jump on top of it.
+At WonderCon 2016, Munroe stated that the film had yet to enter production and that he doubted it would be released later that year, but was "standing by, waiting to jump on top of it.
 I'm just waiting for the phone call."
 On October 26, 2016, he revealed on Twitter that he hadn't personally worked on Sly Cooper in over a year and a half.

 In September 2016, Michael Hefferon, president and chief creative officer of Rainmaker, said that due to Ratchets failure, the company would have to reevaluate the timing, release plans, and budget for Sly Cooper.
 In 2017, Rainmaker left the project.